HNLMS Jan van Brakel (1936): Second World War

 On 12 May 1940 the ship laid 80 mines in the waters west of Haaksgronden.
 Two days later, on 14 May 1940, Jan van Brakel left for England.
 There the ship was made ready in Portsmouth to be able to lay British mines.

 On 1 June 1940 Jan van Brakel left Portsmouth for the River Tyne to lay mines if needed.
 Later it also performed escorting duties for allied convoys in British waters.
 In April 1942 the ship left for Curaçao to escort allied convoys in the waters of the Caribbean.
-After two years of being active in the West Indies, Jan van Brakel returned at the end of 1944 to England and was rebuild as a mother ship for minesweepers.
+After two years of being active in the West Indies, Jan van Brakel returned at the end of 1944 to England and was rebuilt as a mother ship for minesweepers.

 After the Netherlands was liberated Jan van Brakel functioned as mother ship for other minesweepers and was stationed at Terschelling.
 However, this was only for a short duration as the ship left on 14 October 1945 for the Dutch East Indies together with eight minesweepers.
 On 28 January 1946 they arrived and began clearing minefields that were still present in the territorial waters of the Dutch East Indies.
 Later Jan van Brakel was also used as hydrographic survey vessel.

-In 1951 the ship returned to the Netherlands and was rebuild as a small frigate.
+In 1951 the ship returned to the Netherlands and was rebuilt as a small frigate, among other modifications her front cannon was replaced by a 10.5 cm cannon.
 After being taken back into service in April 1953 it fulfilled the same duties as it did before the Second World War.

 In June 1955 the ship left for Dutch New Guinea and performed patrol duties.

 On 1 August 1957 Jan van Brakel was decommissioned and afterwards used as target ship near Biak.